• Welcome !

 Let me show you how.

-For some nonprofits a $5,000 gift is significant for others its $50,000.
+For some nonprofits a $5,000 gift is a major gift for others its $50,000.
 I teach proven methods for starting up a small Major Giving program.
 It can be done by a Development Director, an Executive Director and even a committed Board Member.
 If you find your leadership talking about raising Major Gifts, struggling for funding under foundation/institutional grants then explore the world of individual Major Giving.
 My training is designed for resource constrained organizations.
-Organizations that may not even have a development officer.
+Organizations that may not even have a Development Director.

-This Master Class is specifically priced for those organizations who have small budgets for Professional Development.
-You can even have Board Members take this class with you onsite or have them purchase their own login.
+This Master Class is specifically priced for those organizations who have small budgets for Professional Development. .
 Each class will have a question and answer session so we can work on specific issues relevant to your organization and its fundraising.

 About the Class Format